-Yim Tin Tsai
+Yim Tin Tsai Kayak from Sha Ha

-Kau Sai Chau
+Kau Sai Chau Kayak from Sha Ha

 On its west side is a beautiful beach known as Whiskey Bay.
 I won’t recommend going this far unless you are experienced and it’s best to turn back from this point.

-From Hoi Ha
+Hoi Ha Wan Kayaking